gruzovator/AnsweringMachine/README.md

 Node.js test project.

-This is an Q&A web service that generates answer by Markov chains algorithm.
+This is a Q&A web service that generates answer by Markov chains algorithm.